fabriken/py-binance-SMA-trader/README.md

 Required packages:

-pip install TA-Lib (I had trouble installing this on my linux distro, had to use a manual 'sudo make install' from tar.gz) pip install python-binance pip install numpy (numpy should be included in TA-Lib, but if not run this)
+pip install TA-Lib (Use tar.gz from website if having trouble installing)

+pip install python-binance

+pip install numpy (numpy should be included in TA-Lib, but if not run this)

 TA-Lib: